bb-io/Lark/README.md

 - **On user added to group** triggers when a user is added to a group
 - **On file edited** triggers when a file is edited in a Lark channel or directly to a user
 - **On new rows added** triggers when new rows are added to a spreadsheet
-- **On base table new rows added** triggers when new rows are added to a base table
+- **On base table new rows added** triggers when new rows are added to a base table.
+To use this event you need to configure adding to your table the field "Date created"(Type: 1001)

 ## Feedback